-The respondent, a 19-year-old male from Afghanistan, left on the 1st of March to try to cross the Croatian border and he was pushed back on Friday 5th March from Croatia to Bosnia.
+The respondent, a 19-year-old male from Afghanistan, left on 1st March to try to cross the Croatian border and was pushed back on Friday 5th March from Croatia to Bosnia.
 Although the group was composed of 7 people (all men from Afghanistan), he was the only one pushed back in that moment.

-The respondent claimed that the group was apprehend by six authorities described as “commando” because of their uniforms.
+The respondent recalls that the group was apprehend by six members of authorities described as “commando” because of their uniforms.
 According to his description the authorities matched the uniforms of the Croatian interventna polijcia (black clothes and balaclava masks).
 The transit group was identified while it was following the E71 road in Croatia, near a bridge and in a mountain landscape.

 Only the respondent was caught, while the other group members were able to run away.
 The officers asked the respondent why the others were escaping, but the respondent did not answer.
 Then he was surrounded by them and pushed to the ground.
 According to the respondent, the officers then kicked and beat him with batons, with the resultant injuries being bruising and a fracture to his left arm (pictured above).